Skip to main navigation Skip to search Skip to main content

 www.irishtimes.comculturebooksthe-inspiration-for-fr-jack-the-wee-donegal-priest-known-to-millions-1.4230588

 Mac Suibhne has a longstanding interest in Ireland's Great Famine.
-In addition to his The End of Outrage (2017) and edition, with Dickson, of the Dorian memoir, see a collection of essays, co-edited with Enda Dealney, Ireland's Great Famine and Popular Politics (Routledge, 2015) and a pamphlet Subjects Lacking Words?
-The Grey Zone of Irelands Great Famine (Quinnipiac University and Cork University Press, 2017).
-An excerpt from the last item can be read here:
+In addition to The End of Outrage and his edition, with Dickson, of the Dorian memoir, see a collection of essays, co-edited with Enda Delaney, Ireland's Great Famine and Popular Politics (Routledge, 2015) and a pamphlet Subjects Lacking Words?
+The Grey Zone of Ireland's Great Famine (Cork University Press, 2017).
+An excerpt from the latter item can be read here:

 www.irishtimes.comculturebooksdisturbing-remains-a-story-of-black-47-1.3365683

-At the University of Galway, Mac Suibhne, with Daniel Carey, English, and Cillian Joy, Library, has been invovled in project that a) facilitates access to Kerby A. Miller's vast collection of transcripts of Irish emigrant letters and memoirs through an online database, and b) continues his work of collection and transription: the database, Imirce, was launched in March 2024.
-Meanwhile, with David Dickson, Trinity College, Dublin, he leads an international team that is editing the extensive correspondence of the Moore family of Derry and Baltimore, Maryland, 1798–1846, to be published in three volumes in 2026 by the Irish Manuscripts Commission.
+At the University of Galway, Mac Suibhne, with Catríona Cannon and Cillian Joy, Library, and Daniel Carey, English, is a director of Imirce, a project that a) facilitates access to historian Kerby A. Miller's vast collection of transcripts of Irish emigrant letters and memoirs through an online database, and b) continues his work of collection and transcription: the Imirce database was launched in March 2024.
+Meanwhile, with David Dickson, he leads an international team that is editing the extensive correspondence of the Moore family of Derry and Baltimore, Maryland, 1798–1846, to be published in three volumes in 2026 by the Irish Manuscripts Commission.

 Research Interests

-Social and cultural history of modern Ireland; migration; famine.
+Social and cultural history of modern Ireland; migration; famine; history of education; environmental history.

 Teaching Interests